tetutaro/object_detection_tflite/README.md

 # object_detection_tflite

-Object Detection using TensorFlow Lite models.
+Object Detection using TensorFlow Lite

-FEATURES:
+## purpose of this repository

+The purpose of this repository is to run object recognition using the TensorFlow Lite models for various media (image, video and streaming video).

+If you want to get the TensorFlow binary of YOLO, see [yolo_various_framework](https://github.com/tetutaro/yolo_various_framework)

+## features of this repository

 - Object detection for streaming video shot by (MacBook, RaspberryPi) Camera Module
+- Object detection for pre-recorded videos and photos
 - Fast object detection using Google Coral Edge TPU
-- You can use YOLO V3 and YOLO V4
-- *(NEW)* You can use YOLO V5
+- You can use YOLO V3, V4 and V5
-- Object detection for pre-recorded videos and photos
+    - convert TensorFlow Lite binaries using [yolo_various_framework](https://github.com/tetutaro/yolo_various_framework)

+### extras

-- Face detection and age,gender estimation
+- Face detection and age,gender estimation for detected faces
+    - `face_agender.py`
+- Image preprocessing and Classification
+    - Motion Detection and Classification of moving objects
+        - `motion_detect.py`
+    - Selective Search and Classificaiton of found objects
+        - `selective_detect.py`

-## setup of object detection
+## setup for object detection

 - (Optional: RaspberryPi) prepare RaspberryPi and RaspberryPi Camera Module
 - install required Python packages